Jordan Stewart, M.A. CCC-SLP

 Alissa Belmont Hall, M.S.
 CCC-SLP

 Alissa earned her Master’s in Speech-Language Pathology from the University of South Florida.
 There she was involved with stuttering research across the lifespan, working under many NIH grants.
-She interned in Hillsborough County Elementary School’s and practiced speech therapy with children under supervision at the USF on-site clinic.
-She was brought into the field by her enthusiasm for language and love for being creative with kids.
-Alissa has a personal goal of earning an ACE award that is given to SLPs who earn 70 hours of continuing education within 3 years.
+She since has gained experience working with pediatric clients in the elementary school, middle school, and clinic setting.
+She was brought into the field by her enthusiasm for language and love for being creative with children.
+Alissa attained a personal goal of earning an ACE award that is given to SLPs who earn 70 hours of continuing education within 3 years.
 Alissa keeps up to date on teletherapy practices and is a member of a special interest group through ASHA on the topic of telepractice.
 She completed continuing education in Orton Gillingham through the Institute for Multi-Sensory Education, and completed an Introduction to PROMPT technique workshop, through the Prompt Institute.
 In her spare time she likes to relax at the beach, read, write, cook, and try DIY art projects.
-Alissa often encourages parents to read to their children to increase their exposure to language every day.
+Alissa encourages parents to read to their children and narrate activities aloud to increase their exposure to language every day.

 Debbie Meissner M.S., CCC-SLP